aman145/Data-Extractor/README.md

 # Procedure

-Phase 1:

-Phase 1- Developed Scanner using OpenCv
+# Phase 1- Developed Scanner using OpenCv

 Building a scanner with OpenCV can be accomplished in just three simple steps: